01org/nlpljs/README.md

 Then open a document and click on the browser action button.
 This should cause the doc to reload with a panel to the right of it.

+If you don't want to do your own build, a recent build is available in the `dist/` directory.
+This includes a `version.json` file which contains information about the application version, build date and time, and the git commit ID used for the build.

 ## Developers discussion

 The app files are in `app/`.